bedatadriven/activityinfo-syrianrefugeeresponse/README.md

 FireFox applies the same-origin security policy to webfonts, so in order for the humanitarian webfont to be served from the static content host, the static content host must serve the fonts with the Allow-Origin header.

-For GCS, the policy is defined in cors.xml and can be set using:

-    gsutil setcors cors.xml gs://activityinfo-syrianrefugeeresponse